Table of Contents

 extern int go_authenticate(pam_handle_t *pamh);

 This is a forward declaration of a function written in Go.
-By doing this, you can call the Go function go_authenticate
+It means that we can call the Go function go_authenticate

 from C code.
-The Go function itself will then call back into PAM (using the cgo bridges) to fetch necessary data like the username and password.
+The Go function will then call back into PAM (using the cgo bridges) to fetch data like the username and password.

 const char* c_username;